ariyanislam7576/The-bilionaire-app/README.md

-# Getting Started with Create React App
+# This is bilionare app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [This is bilionare app](https://world-bilionare-4a5ae3.netlify.app/).

+1.This is my bilionare app
+2.I make this app as assignment
+3.If u visit the site,you will know some valuable information

 ## Available Scripts